routines/routines/README.md

 ## Getting Started

+### Building
+1. Clone this repo: `git clone git@github.com:jspipe/jspipe.git`
+2. Install Grunt if necessary: `npm install -g grunt`
+3. Install dev dependencies: `sh init.sh`
+3. Build: `grunt build`

+Both ES5 and ES6 builds are produced (in the /dist-es5 and /dist-es6 directories respectively) and for each the build output includes modules in the AMD, CommonJS, and module pattern formats.

-### Dependencies
+### Browser

-#### Generators
+#### Browsers that support ES6 Generators
+JS/Pipe relies on Generators, introduced in ES6.
+Currently, Firefox supports ES6 Generators.
+Chrome also supports generators, but you must first enable it in chrome:flags / #enable-javascript-harmony.

+To use JS/Pipe, simply build it by running `grunt build`, and picking one of the jspipe.js files in /dist-es6.
+The build produces three outputs: AMD, CommonJS, and module pattern format.

+#### All other browsers
+The build produces not only ES6 code in /dist-es6, but also ES5-compatible code in /dist-es5.
+The ES5 code is produced by transpiling the ES6 source code using Facebook's regenerator, which converts generator syntax into a state machine.
+The /dist-es5 folder also includes generator-runtime.js, which you must include in your ES5 project.

+To run your project that uses JS/Pipes in non-ES6 browsers, you need to include the following scripts:
+a) jspipe.js from /dist-es5
+b) generator-runtime.js from /dist-es5
+c) your script, transpiled using Facebook regenerator

+You can get Facebook regenerator by running `npm install -g regenerator`.
+It is hosted at https://github.com/facebook/regenerator

+### Node
+JS/Pipe is published as an NPM package for Node 0.11.10+ when running with the --harmony flag.

+npm install jspipe

+## Generators

 JS/Pipe relies on JavaScript Generators, introduced in ES6.
 For your code to work in current JavaScript environments you need to use a transpiler that converts ES6 Generator syntax to ES5 semantics.
 Two popular ways are Google Traceur (which supports not only Generators, but also many other ES6 features like lambda syntax, destructuring, etc.) and Facebook Regenerator (which focuses on Generator support only).

 We use Facebook Regenerator.

-### Building
-1. Clone this repo: `git clone git@github.com:jspipe/jspipe.git`
-2. Install Grunt if necessary: `npm install -g grunt`
-3. Install dev dependencies: `npm install`
-3. Build: `grunt build`

-Both ES5 and ES6 builds are produced (in the dist-es5 and dist-es6 directories respectively) and for each the build output includes modules in the AMD, CommonJS, and module pattern formats.

-The ES5-compatible files (*.es5.js) have been produced using Facebook's regenerator, a tool to transpile (ES6) Generator code to ES5.
-You can get it here: https://github.com/facebook/regenerator

 ------